Gman-Superfly/AKIRA/foundations/parallels/bec_analogy/BEC_CONDENSATION_INFORMATION.md

 │                                                                         │
 │  3.
 COLLECTIVE BEHAVIOR:                                                │
-│     Action Quanta (AQ) emerge from distributed representations.       │ │     They are not fundamental — they are collective.                   │ │     Like quasiparticles in condensed matter.                         │ │                                                                         │
+│     Action Quanta (AQ) emerge from distributed representations.       │ │     They are not fundamental, they are collective.                    │ │     Like quasiparticles in condensed matter.                         │ │                                                                         │ │  4.
-│  4.
 FRICTIONLESS FLOW (in trained models):                             │